What is Indonesia's pathway to limit global warming to 1.5°C?

 Raising ambition

-Indonesia’s 2030 ambition gap is 902 MtCO2e excluding LULUCF, and 894 MtCO2e including LULUCF.3 Indonesia’s draft second NDC, released for consultation in 2024, is shown to have modest improvements but still does not close the ambition gap.4 Indonesia will very likely meet both the 2022 and draft 2024 NDC unconditional and conditional targets under current policies.
+In absolute values, Indonesia’s 2030 ambition gap under 2022 NDC translates to 780 MtCO2e excluding LULUCF, and 1055 MtCO2e including LULUCF.3 While the full analysis on ambition under the 2025 NDC is underway, a preliminary analysis on the draft 2025 NDC, released for consultation in 2024, shows modest improvements though significant gap remains.
+It also shows that Indonesia will very likely meet both the 2022 and draft 2024 NDC unconditional and conditional targets under current policies.4 This indicates Indonesia could be much more ambitious in its 2030 and 2035 targets.

 Indonesia's total GHG emissions MtCO₂e/yr